-Nina Vogel is coordinating SLU's Urban Futures platform and affliliated to the Governance and Managment theme group at the Department of Landscape Architecture, Planning and Management, SLU Alnarp.
+Nina Vogel is coordinating SLU's Urban Futures platform at the Alnarp Hub and affliliated to the Governance and Management theme group at the Department of Landscape Architecture, Planning and Management, SLU Alnarp.

 She is trained as urban planner and holds a PhD in Planning & Development with focus on sustainable urban development and mobility transitions.

-Her current research engages with transformation of urban sites, temporary uses and local democracy, alternative governance approaches and the notion of urban commons.
-She is also member of the Urban Commons Research Group at Malmö Högskola.
+Her current research engages with transformation of urban sites, temporary uses and local democracy, car-free city districts, alternative governance approaches, the notion of urban commons as well as living labs/campus labs.
+Inter- and transdisciplinary collaborations are at core of her work.
+She is also member of the Urban Commons Research Group at Malmö University.

 New space cooperatives: Governing and transforming future urban sites.
 Postdoctoral research project within FUSE at SLU Alnarp, 2015-2017.
 This research facilitates knowledge about perceptive planning and governing urban sites alternatively, thus animates people to think beyond their professional boundaries and/or personal bias and may also view qualities of spaces differently.
 The project engages with effective and improved planning practice, which comprises an ethical and critical component in regards to current sustainability rationales embedded in often growth-led planning practice.
 Here applying and exploring a critical sustainability notion in form of e.g. commons will link to the possible challenge of generating and maintaining sustainable environments.